Estêvão Willian: Chelsea

 On 22 June 2024, Premier League club Chelsea announced that Estêvão would join the club in the summer of 2025, on his eighteenth birthday.
 The deal reportedly commanded a €34 million fee, plus €23 million in performances-based incentives.
-After 14 months of agreement between Palmeiras and Chelsea, Estêvão was finally unveiled by the Blues on 5 August 2025.
-He opted to keep the number 41, which he wore during his time at Verdão.
+Estêvão was unveiled 14 months later by Chelsea on 5 August 2025, the player opting to keep the number 41 which he wore during his time at Palmeiras.

 On 17 August 2025, he made his debut for Chelsea in a goalless draw against Crystal Palace at Stamford Bridge coming on as a substitute for Jamie Gittens.
 On 22 August, he made his first start for Chelsea in a 5–1 win against West Ham United, providing an assist for Enzo Fernández.
 On 4 October, he scored his first goal for Chelsea with a composed 95th-minute finish in a 2–1 victory over rivals Liverpool at Stamford Bridge, turning in Marc Cucurella's cross after fine interplay with Enzo Fernández.
-The goal, described by The Athletic as “a stunning late winner” that condemned the reigning champions to a third straight defeat, was hailed by Chelsea supporters as an early glimpse of his exceptional composure on the biggest stage.
-Later that month, on 22 October, he scored his first UEFA Champions League goal from a penalty in a 5–1 victory over Ajax.
-Hence, he became the youngest Chelsea player to score in the competition at 18 years and 181 days old.
+The goal, described by The Athletic as "a stunning late winner" that condemned the reigning champions to a third straight defeat, was hailed by Chelsea supporters as an early glimpse of his exceptional composure on the biggest stage.
+Later that month, on 22 October, he scored his first UEFA Champions League goal from a penalty in a 5–1 victory over Ajax, becoming the youngest Chelsea player to score in the competition at 18 years and 181 days old.
+Later that year, on 25 November, he scored a goal in a 3–0 victory over Barcelona, becoming the third teenager to score in each of his first three Champions League starts, only behind Kylian Mbappé and Erling Haaland.

+On 18 April 2026, during a 0–1 home defeat to Manchester United at Stamford Bridge, he suffered a serious hamstring injury and left the match in the 16th minute, which led to him being unavailable to represent Brazil at the 2026 FIFA World Cup.